5onn1/5onn1/README.md

 ## My goals

 - Create web interfaces accessible to all users
-- I hope one day can help good causes with my skills.
+- I will be happy to help good causes with my skills.